Go up

 Port of Malaga (Pier One).

 The "Muelle Uno" is located in the port of Malaga.
-It is an open-air shopping area ideal for a stroll, with its numerous restaurants, shops and cultural spaces.
-Here you can find the fantastic Malaga Pompidou Centre
+It is one of the liveliest areas of the city, with an open-air shopping area, ideal for strolling around and doing some shopping, enjoying lunch in its numerous restaurants.
+Here you can also find the fantastic Malaga Pompidou Centrea museum of modern and contemporary art that is notable for its big colour cube.

 If you are in Malaga or the Costa del Sol we recommend that you do an excursion to the Caminito del Rey with a local guide to enjoy a unique environment and learn more about its history.

-8. Larios Street, one of the places to see in Malaga
+8. Calle Larios, one of the places to see in Malaga

 The famous Larios Street in Malaga.